lucpizz/employee-org-chart/README.md

 ## Usage

-This program is designed to view and quickly access employee information.
+This program is designed for viewing and quickly accessing employee information.

 ---